Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

 * Assign test tasks
     * Check out code and distribute to slaves
     * Trigger

+## Projects to be tested
+* Django
+    * This is a web project based on Django framework.
+    * dependency

+            Selenose
+            Python 2.7.2
+            Django 1.5
+            PostgreSQL 9.1.9
+            MongoDB 2.0.4

+* Android
+* SCM

 ##Real case study
 * screenshots visiable